 On 07/15/2016 CANDACE POLEE filed a Personal Injury - Medical Malpractice lawsuit against JEHANGIR YEGANEH.
 This case was filed in Los Angeles County Superior Courts, Michael Antonovich Antelope Valley Courthouse located in Los Angeles, California.
-The Judges overseeing this case are RANDOLPH A. ROGERS, BRIAN C. YEP, ASHFAQ G. CHOWDHURY, WENDY CHANG, STEPHEN T. MORGAN and STEPHEN MORGAN.
+The Judges overseeing this case are RANDOLPH A. ROGERS, BRIAN C. YEP, ASHFAQ G. CHOWDHURY, WENDY CHANG, STEPHEN T. MORGAN, STEPHEN MORGAN and MARCELO D'ASERO.
 The case status is Pending - Other Pending.

 Pending - Other Pending